AkhilaBejagam/akhila/README.md

 video.release()

+9.resultrelease(): VideoWriter object, ensuring that the output video file is properly closed.

 result.release()

-9. close all the frame
+10. close all the frame

 cv2.destroyAllWindows()